gnuwho/packer-templates/1404-64-vbox-vagrant/README.md

       vb.memory = "512"
     end

+The `vb.memory` setting is currently commented out in the supplied `Vagrantfile`.

+To sync a folder between the host machine and the guest, uncomment the `config.vm.synced_folder` setting and set to the appropriate values.

-For a complete reference, please see the online documentation at https://docs.vagrantup.com.
+For a complete reference, please see the online documentation at https://docs.vagrantup.com/v2.